 2) What ‘color’ is it? (i.e. what is the vowel sound at the heart of the stressed syllable)?

-As a quick example, look at what happens to the words “molecule” and “photograph” when used in spoken English, and how they ‘change colors’ as they change stress:
+As a quick example, look at what happens to the words molecule and photograph, and how they ‘change colors’ as they change word form: